How BRINK Covered The Changes To Society in 2020

 By July, data from the Pew Research Center showed that the virus was causing millions of Americans to consider relocating:

-One of the most popular pieces on BRINK altogether in 2020 was by Manisha Mirchandani, the director of strategy at Atlantic 57: How Did Vietnam and Cambodia Contain COVID-19 With Few Resources?
+One of the most popular pieces on BRINK altogether in 2020 was by Manisha Mirchandani, the director of strategy at Long Dash: How Did Vietnam and Cambodia Contain COVID-19 With Few Resources?

 “Local-level surveillance and the participation of communities have helped early identification of possible outbreaks in Vietnam, as did an approach based on risk of exposure regardless of whether a person exhibited symptoms.
 This may have been critical in containing COVID-19, given the emerging evidence that asymptomatic people are able to transmit the virus to others.